 Let’s say you’re moving house and you’ve moaned about the hassle and stress of packing on Twitter a few times.
-Using this technology, a removals company might be able to identify you as a potential customer and send you a marketing message with a “we’ll take the stress out of your move” proposition.
+Using this technology, a removals company might be able to identify you as a potential customer and send you a marketing message with a “we’ll take the stress out of your move” proposition — great.

 Now let’s imagine that you and your partner are actually moving into your first marital home.
 You may have moaned on Twitter, but you’re not the type to moan on Facebook and fish for sympathy.
 However, you did update your Facebook relationship status to ‘Married to Molly Bloggs’; something you never did on Twitter because it always seemed less permanent than Facebook.
 IBM’s tools would use personal info and other signals to realise that those two accounts are for the same person, you.
-With access to those tools, the removals company we discussed might be able to send you an even more tailored marketing message offering congratulations to the newly-weds and using both of your names!
+With access to those tools, the removals company we discussed might be able to send you an even more tailored marketing message offering congratulations to the newly-weds — pretty cool, but maybe getting a little creepy.

 But one step further is to predict the future……. let’s say, having a baby.
 By taking into account certain timing factors (i.e. the average time it takes a newly married couple to start a family, perhaps one year for arguments sake) plus scanning yours and your partner’s social accounts for things to do with babies and broodiness (perhaps Pinterest accounts).
 Armed with that ammo, brands could pre-emptively target you both, priming you for when you do actually start trying for your first child; and then your second; and your third…